Launch App

 Templar

 • Start by opening up app.templarfi.org to access the Templar application front end.
-For first time users it is recommended to follow the video or text walkthrough below.
+For first time users it is recommended to follow the Templar Video Walkthroughs section below.

 The main costs to interact with Templar are the gas fees for sending a token (e.g., Bitcoin Layer 1 fees, which vary by network conditions), the origination fees to open a loan (when applicable), and the interest paid to borrow against your assets (based on market rates).